 Avoid being scammed - never pay to get scholarships!

-Watch the BV Newsflash and read the daily Student Bulletin for other valuable information from the CCC.
+Pay attention to the BV Library social media accounts and listen to the daily Student Bulletin for other valuable information from the CCC.